cmoosman1/tw-wp-react-starter-kit/README.md

 # tw-wp-react-starter-kit
-Starter kit for React frontend runging on top of a Wordpress CMS
+Starter kit for React frontend running on top of a Wordpress CMS